-Edward Garvey founded AESL Consulting in 2008 to provide strategic regulatory and public policy support to public utilities, thought leaders, and energy and telecommunications providers that offer incredible service, essential products, and visionary ideas.
+Edward Garvey founded AESL Consulting in 2008 to provide strategic regulatory and public policy support to public utilities, Garvey handles a wide variety of matters for clients of all sizes, and has extensive individual, class, and collective action experience.

 Prior to AESL Consulting, Garvey was point person for former Minnesota Governor Tim Pawlenty on energy issues, climate policy, and telecommunications as Deputy Commissioner and Director of the Office of Energy Security in the MN Dept. of Commerce.
 In this role, Edward led 80+ technical and professional staff who advocated before the MN Public Utility Commission.
 He analyzed rate cases, power purchase agreements, requests for new electricity generating facilities, transmission lines, and pipelines, as well as, the state’s energy information office, Minnesota’s low-income energy assistance program, and state telecommunications regulatory and policy development.
 Garvey helped create nation-leading renewable energy policies, implement one of the nation’s most effective energy efficiency programs.
 He helped craft Minnesota’s response to climate change, encouraging significant transmission, pipeline, and other energy infrastructure.
 He also helped draft the November 2007 Midwestern Governors Association climate accord and energy platform.